-Skills in the identification of individual differences as they impact upon interpersonal, team and organisational behaviours;

-- Capability to design appropriate interventions in order to achieve performance improvement in keeping with the Bpsy© model: - An understanding of the assessment and development tools needed to initiate and support improved team outcomes; - An ability to use the range of models that underpin the Bpsy® model in order to identify ways in which individual differences form the basis for improved performance in the core areas addressed; - Deliver an analysis of Strategic needs at both the behavioural and organisational level; - An ability to produce a psychologically coherent analysis of various workplace behaviours; - An ability to diagnose behaviours and to design change programmes as behavioural bases in generating and delivering organisational and behavioural strategies.
+- Skills in the identification of individual differences as they impact upon interpersonal, team and organisational behaviours; - Capability to design appropriate interventions in order to achieve performance improvement in keeping with the Bpsy© model; - An understanding of the assessment and development tools needed to initiate and support improved team outcomes; - An ability to use the range of models that underpin the Bpsy© model in order to identify ways in which individual differences form the basis for improved performance in the core areas addressed; - Deliver an analysis of strategic needs at both the behavioural and organisational level: - An ability to produce a psychologically coherent analysis of various workplace behaviours; - An ability to diagnose behaviours and to design change programmes as behavioural bases in generating and delivering organisational and behavioural strategies.

-Teaching
+Teaching:

-A mixture of lectures, seminars, workshop sessions and use of visiting speakers/practitioners.
+A mixture of lectures, seminars, workshop sessions and visiting speakers/practitioners.

-Assessment
+Assessment:

 We use assessment to help students consolidate their learning and to differentiate performance.
-Each module will have assessments of Oral presentations and presentations will range from a case diagnostic analysis with likely interventions to assessment of competing models.
+Each module includes assessments of oral presentations ranging from a case diagnostic analysis with likely interventions to assessment of competing models.
 Presentations will be individual and team based.
-Written assessment would involve a deeper analysis of competing issues/models and will usually be framed within a context that prompts a specific outcome.
+Written assessment involves a deeper analysis of competing issues/models and will usually be framed within a context that prompts a specific outcome.
 Some modules' final assessment is the product of a semester long group work of a substantial piece of module work and assessment here is split between oral presentation and written report.
-Other modules carry a written final exam.
-Formal assessment involves oral presentations, case study analyses, essays and written examinations.
+Other modules carry an in class test or written final exam.